 On Tuesday, November 2 at 7:30 p.m., join us for the launch of The History of Beth Tzedec Congregation, the beautiful, photo-filled book exploring the Congregation's rich history.

-Two of the great human rights activists of our time, Natan Sharansky and the Hon.
-Irwin Cotler, open a community conversation on Human Rights and Jewish Life on Wednesday, July 15 at 7:30 p.m.
-Tickets on sale now.
+On July 15, two of the great human rights activists of our time, Natan Sharansky and the Hon.
+Irwin Cotler, opened a community conversation on Human Rights and Jewish Life.
+This historic event was recorded and can be streamed here.